sjml/drax/src/assets/pages/markdown.md

 Images are one of the places where Markdown stumbles a little bit.
 You can put them into your writing, but you don't have a lot of control over how they'll appear.
 They also have to already exist somewhere on the web, which means you'll either need some kind of web hosting or be willing to mooch off other people's goodwill.
 Talk to your technical people or editors if you have questions on this.

 In the meanwhile, the magical incantation that makes images appear is pretty similar to links.
-You just add an exclamation point in front of it, and what would have been the visible link text will instead be the tooltip that appears when you hover over it.
+You just add an exclamation point in front of it, and what would have been the visible link text will instead be a description that certain web browsers will use to describe the image (for the visually impaired, for instance).

 So, I can type `![a charming but lonely looking bear](https://placebear.com/290/250)` to get the following in my final document: